PirateforFreedom/TypeAgent/README.md

 - This project is a Leisure time hobby，If you are interested in the project ,you can make a issue.
 - Our codebase for the Luann builds heavily on [MemGPT codebase](https://github.com/cpacker/MemGPT?tab=readme-ov-file),Thanks for open-sourcing!
-- The difference of MemGPT and Luann is that typeagent optimizes the entire memgpt code structure and creatively adds a complete memory module and knowledge base module
+- The difference of MemGPT and Luann is that Luann optimizes the entire memgpt code structure and creatively adds a complete memory module and knowledge base module

 ## Roadmap
 goal: EQ and IQ AGENT  or  a tool man